nhsconnect/integration-adaptors/rest-client/README.md

 Environment variables are store in `settings.json` file located in `.vscode` folder.
 An example can be seen [here](../.vscode/settings.json) of how to set up file.

-In http file, ensure at the bottom right corner the environment you wish to use is selected.
-As default this is set to `no environment`. `$shared` variables will be available even when no environment is selected.
+When in selected http file, ensure at the bottom right corner the environment you wish to use is selected.
+As default this is set to `no environment`.

-Enironment variables can be used in a class by surounding text with curly braces and the name of variable inside `{{GUID}}`.

 In this repo a `sample-mhs-environment` has been created in the settings file, to be used as sample content.
+It will be listed in the environment list. `$shared` variables will be available when no environment is selected.

+Enironment variables can be used in a http file by surrounding text with curly braces and the name of variable inside `{{GUID}}`.

 </br>

 ### File Variables

-Only available to file declared in, example below:
+File variable are available to the file its declared in, example of format below:

 ```http
 @baseUrl = https://example.com
 ```

-Can be used in file as shown below:
+Can be used in file as shown below in the Request Line:

 ```http
 POST {{baseUrl}}:80 HTTP/1.1